 What does the MX-System mean for control cabinet construction itself?

 Daniel Siegenbrink: Today, control cabinet construction is usually a complicated process involving a whole load of components and process sequences.
 There’s also a certain susceptibility to errors and high spatial requirements to factor into the equation.
 This is where our pluggable technology helps by simplifying not only the circuit diagram but also the level of wiring effort.
-Analyses have also shown that, in some cases, less than 10% of the components are required.
+Analyses have also shown that, in some cases, 90% of previous parts list items are no longer needed.
 This eliminates a great deal of effort when it comes to control cabinet construction.

 Hans Beckhoff: And just as machine planning benefits from the minimized amount of effort, so too does control cabinet construction.
 According to our estimates, for example, what would once have taken 24 hours for control cabinet assembly can now be cut down to around one hour of module installation.
 And what’s more, the quality of the control cabinet will also improve.
 As for the complex individual wiring, this is all replaced by a simple, error-free plug-in functionality.
 We have also created further cost savings by moving away from the previous manual individual production processes in favor of industrial module prefabrication.
 And furthermore, many machine builders will be able to simplify their logistics, since this easy-to-install technology eliminates the need for external control cabinet construction.